-GATS INFORMATION STAGE 5 (YEARS 9 AND 10)
+HPGEP INFORMATION STAGE 5 (YEARS 9 AND 10)

-In many core mandatory courses - English, Mathematics, Science and Human Society and Its Environment (History & Geography).
-All students are ranked based on their yearly assessment, which consists of exams and other tasks demonstrating a high academic achievement and a sound work ethic.
-Most faculties review student placement at the end of Semester 1 each year and make changes if required.
+In mandatory courses, English, Mathematics, Science and HSIE, students are ranked based on the total yearly assessment result in each course.
+This will consist of examinations and a range of assessment types where students in the top classes are expected to demonstrate high academic achievement and a strong work ethic.
+Some faculties review student placement throughout the year and may make adjustments if warranted.